6th Annual Veterans Symposium Upcoming

-WILLISTON, N.D. – Presented by Kim Weismann’s COMM 212 Interpersonal Communication class, the 5th Annual Veterans Symposium will be held on the Williston State College campus in the Teton Lounge next Monday, December 6.
+WILLISTON, N.D. – Presented by Kim Weismann’s COMM 212 Interpersonal Communication classes, the 6th Annual Veterans Symposium will be held on the Williston State campus, in the Teton Lounge, on Monday, December 5.

 Weismann, Professor of Communication at Williston State College, was first approached in 2016 by the Williams County Veterans Service Office to document veterans’ stories.

-To date, 135 stories have been collected from veterans who served in World War II through the present.
+To date, over 150 stories have been collected from veterans who served in World War II through the present.

 Students are tasked with finding veterans and interviewing them about their experiences.
 Students then draft and edit written reports of these stories which they then share at the symposium.